mrzodeczko-dev/Reactive-RESTful-API-Cinema-Ticketing-Platform-Spring-WebFlux-/readme.md

 > - Spring Data MongoDB reactive API updates
 > - Minimum Java version bumped to 17 (Boot 3) / 21 (Boot 4)
 >
-> The project is kept as-is for reference and portfolio purposes.
+> The project is kept on its original baseline for reference and portfolio purposes.

 ---